 Using the Interactive Electoral Map: Features and Tips

-Color Rotation: More colors let you to create more granular forecasts.
-Use the Map Options icon below the map to choose 3 (safe, toss-up); 5 (safe, leaning, toss-up) or 7 (safe, likely, leaning, toss-up) or 9 (safe, likely, leaning, tilt, toss-up) colors.
+Color Palette: More colors let you to create more granular forecasts.
+Use the -/+ buttons to add or remove colors.
+You can choose 3 (safe, toss-up); 5 (safe, leaning, toss-up), 7 (safe, likely, leaning, toss-up) or 9 (safe, likely, leaning, tilt, toss-up) colors.
 There's also an option to rotate in a 3rd party candidate.

 Share: Let people see your 2020 forecast by selecting the Share Map button.
 You can then share the map via social media or email.